ntnu-arl/ORACLE/README.md

 ## 3) Process the training data:

+### ORACLE and A-ORACLE
 Set `TRAIN_INFOGAIN = False` (for generating ORACLE data) or `True` (for labeling A-ORACLE data with Voxblox) in `config.py` file.

-If labeling data for A-ORACLE, we need to run in one terminal (NO need to run this for ORACLE or seVAE-ORACLE)
+If labeling data for A-ORACLE, we need to run in one terminal (NO need to run this for ORACLE)
 ```
 roslaunch voxblox_ros voxblox_gazebo.launch
 ```